 LPG only - do not install this appliance below ground level.
-This does not preclude installation into rooms which are basements with respect to one side of the building, but
+This does not preclude installation into rooms which are basements with respect to one side of the building, but open to ground level on the opposite side.

 Where standards have been revised - always use the most recent edition.